 Phil Parkinson, an experienced operator at this level, was brought in as manager during the summer and the former Bradford City boss got his new club off to a strong start.

-Sheffield United have been languishing in the third tier too long for a club of their size and after beginning the campaign poorly, their manager Chris Wilder will hope to keep the Blades in the top spot which they have now reached – or, at the very least, in the first two to ensure they go up automatically.
+Sheffield United have been languishing in the third tier too long for a club of their size and after beginning the campaign poorly, their manager Chris Wilder will hope to keep the Blades in the top two to ensure they go up automatically.

-Bradford City, Scunthorpe United and Rochdale are also helping to form a very strong northern challenge for places in the Championship next season after enjoying excellent first halves of the campaign - can they keep up the pace?
+Scunthorpe United, Fleetwood Town, Bradford City and Rochdale are also helping to form a very strong northern challenge for places in the Championship next season after enjoying excellent campaigns so far - can they keep up the pace?